cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 The mempool does not care about the names, only about the priorities.
 That is why the lane information returned by the application only contains priorities.

 The lowest priority a lane may have is 1.
-The value 0 is reserved for two cases: when there are no priorities and for `CheckTx` responses of invalid transactions.
+The value 0 is reserved for two cases: when the application does not classify the transaction (i.e. no priority returned) and for `CheckTx` responses of invalid transactions.

 On receiving the information from the app, CometBFT will validate that:
 - `lanes` has no duplicates (values in `lanes` don't need to be sorted),
-- `default_value` is in `lanes` (the default lane is not necessarily the lane with the lowest priority), and
+- `default_lane` is in `lanes` (the default lane is not necessarily the lane with the lowest priority), and
 - the list `lanes` is empty if and only if `default_value` is 0.